-- Effective in preventing pregnancy for the first 6 months after birth (postpartum) - Encourages the best breastfeeding patterns with health benefits for the mother and baby - · Can be used immediately after childbirth - Doesn't interfere with sex - No direct cost for contraception or for feeding the baby - No supplies or procedures needed to prevent pregnancy
+- Effective in preventing pregnancy for at least 6 months - Encourages the best breastfeeding patterns with health benefits for the mother and baby - Can be used immediately after childbirth - Doesn't interfere with sex - No direct cost for contraception or for feeding the baby - No supplies or procedures needed to prevent pregnancy

-- Reduced effectiveness after 6 months postpartum - Requires frequent breastfeeding (day and night), which may be difficult for some mothers - Does not provide protection against STIs, including HIV - If the mother has HIV there is a chance that breast milk will pass HIV to the baby.
+- Reduced effectiveness after 6 months - Requires frequent breastfeeding (day and night), which may be difficult for some mothers - Does not provide protection against STIs, including HIV - If the mother has HIV there is a chance that breast milk will pass HIV to the baby.
 It is recommended for mothers to exclusively breastfeed to reduce this risk.